“Inspecting Where Others Can’t”

-Crawlspace conditions are viewed through a 5” DVR screen mounted to the transmitter.
-Recording of the video is handled by micro SD memory cards, one at the camera and the other at the handheld DVR.
+Crawlspace conditions are viewed through a 7” DVR screen mounted to the transmitter.
+Recording of the video is handled by a micro SD memory card at the camera.

 Custom designed 3D printed parts and frame panels have been made to mount the electronics.